 Maynard’s Street Art Obsession – Phoenix, Arizona

-Last Updated on February 12, 2024 by Travelationship
+Last Updated on July 21, 2025 by Travelationship

 Having spent much of my life in the Phoenix area, I have seen it evolve.
-The Phoenix I knew from 15 years ago was all about one kind of art, southwestern, and for the most part, you went to Scottsdale for that.
+The Phoenix I knew 15 years ago was all about one kind of art, southwestern, and for the most part, you went to Scottsdale for that.
 Then Phoenix launched a long-term downtown revitalization project.
 Before you knew it, galleries started popping up throughout the area.
 To follow that up, the city teamed up with the Phoenix Art Museum and the library’s main branch to create First Friday.

-Phoenix Arizona Street Art Takes Off
+Phoenix, Arizona, Street Art Takes Off

 Street Art Phoenix